 The design of the curriculum for the MSW program is consistent with the curriculum guidelines of the Council on Social Work Education (CSWE).
 The program is based on the view of social work as a profession that builds on social science knowledge and educates for increased development of practice knowledge and competence.
 The model upon which this program is built proposes that education for social work practice is conducted at three distinct levels: undergraduate (entry-level practice), masters (advanced practice) and doctoral (research oriented).
 All social work education is based upon a foundation of liberal arts education.
 Professional practice at all three levels is unified by a common core of values, knowledge, and skills.

-25 years exclusively focused on clinical social work practice
+- Almost 30 years exclusively focused on clinical social work practice

-Clinical field placement: Students complete 600 hours of field placement that provide clinical supervision based on collaborative partnerships with a statewide network in clinical social work community settings.
+- Clinical field placement: Students complete 600 hours of field placement that provide clinical supervision based on collaborative partnerships with a statewide network in clinical social work community settings.

-Clinical network: Graduates join our network of 1800+ clinically-prepared MSW alumni, many of whom remain active as field supervisors and on clinical research paper committees
+- Clinical network: Graduates join our network of 2400+ clinically-prepared MSW alumni, many of whom remain active as field supervisors and on clinical research paper committees

-Grounding in history and philosophy of the social work profession: At entry into our program all students take GRSW 500: History and Philosophy of Social Work
+- Grounding in history and philosophy of the social work profession: At entry into our program all students take GRSW 500: History and Philosophy of Social Work

-Preparation for clinical licensure: Graduates are prepared to meet the 360 clock-hours of clinical curriculum requirement to apply for clinical licensure in MN (following the 2-year requirement of supervised clinical practice and required continuing education).
-Our graduates’ first-time pass rate on the ASWB clinical licensure exam is well-above the national average.
+- Preparation for clinical licensure: Graduates are prepared to meet the 360 clock-hours of clinical curriculum requirement to apply for clinical licensure in MN (following the 2-year requirement of supervised clinical practice and required continuing education).
+Our graduates’ first-time pass rate on the ASWB graduate licensure exam is well-above the national average.